Louisiana State Penitentiary: Angola Rodeo

-On one weekend in April and on every Sunday in October, Angola holds the Angola Prison Rodeo.
+On one weekend in April and every Sunday in October, Angola holds the Angola Prison Rodeo.
 On each occasion, thousands of visitors enter the prison complex.
 Initiated with planning in 1964, the rodeo held its first events in 1965.
-Initially it was held for prisoner recreation, but attracted increasing crowds.
+Initially, it was held for prisoner recreation but attracted increasing crowds.

 The prison charges admission.
 Due to the rodeo's popularity, Angola built a 10,000-person stadium to support visitors; it opened in 2000.
 As part of the prison rodeo, the prison holds a semiannual Arts and Crafts Festival.
-In 2010 it started the Angola Prison Horse Sale, also at the time of the rodeo.
+In 2010, it started the Angola Prison Horse Sale, also during the rodeo.